 - Complete a capstone project that allows students from the Brain Disorders Management and Mental Health and Disability Management programs to work collaboratively, using problem-based learning.

-- Simulation exercises to build empathy about psychosis and physical elements associated with aging.
+- Simulation exercises to build empathy and understanding about brain disorders and the aging process.